Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/ServiceManagerDataWarehouse/vlatest/Enable-SCDWJob.md

 ```

 ### -JobName
-Specifies the Data Warehouse job to disable.
+Specifies the Data Warehouse job to enable.
 The **JobName** parameter is a mandatory parameter.

 ```yaml